Employee engagement

 Allocating a budget for performance review tools without investing in programs that actually enable performance, like strategic employee engagement, is money misspent.

 Let’s look at some statistics.
 I ran a survey within my CFO network pre-pandemic to ask other CFOs what they spent on office lunches, snacks, and events like happy hours.
 The answer was $3,000 per employee per year.
 That was just on food and drink!
-The budgets for office supplies, office space, maintenance, professional development, wellness, and so one were all separate line items.
+The budgets for office supplies, office space, maintenance, professional development, wellness, and so on were all separate line items.
 Maybe these stats don’t apply to your industry, but they tell a pretty fascinating story about employee experience budgets.

 But that’s not the full picture.
 Disengagement comes with a real cost.
 According to Gallup, disengaged employees cost their companies 34% of their annual salary.
 At an average salary of $60,000, that is a whopping $20,400 of dollars down the drain.